Preventing UTIs

 What else can help prevent a UTI?

-Your dietary choices and the types of foods you eat can also help protect you against UTIs.- Cranberry: Cranberries contain 'proanthocyanidins' which prevent E. coli from adhering to the bladder wall.
+Your dietary choices and the types of foods you eat can also help protect you against UTIs.
+If you haven't already, complete your free online Diet Profile to understand the nutrients your body needs, and what it may be missing.- Cranberry: Cranberries contain 'proanthocyanidins' which prevent E. coli from adhering to the bladder wall.
 This is why cranberry juice is a very popular choice of drink among women, particularly those treating or susceptible to UTIs.
 Be careful to choose a sugar-free cranberry juice.
+You may be interested in trying our Cranberry Refresher Mocktail recipe.

-- Probiotics: Probiotics can correct the balance of microflora in the colon and prevent E. coli from spreading to the urinary tissues.
-Learn more about how your gut and vagina are linked and discover pH Hero®, our vaginal health formula including 20 billion live cultures, cranberry, nettle, Sea Buckthorn and essential nutrients that supports complete vaginal and urinary tract health.
+- Probiotics: Only 29% of the women in our recent survey currently take a probiotic to support their vaginal health, despite the significant connection between the gut microbiome and the vagina.
+Probiotics can correct the balance of microflora in the colon and prevent E. coli from spreading to the urinary tissues.
+Learn more about how your gut and vagina are linked. pH Hero® is the advanced vaginal probiotic including 20 billion CFU, prebiotics, cranberry, stinging nettle extract, Sea Buckthorn and vital nutrients for complete vaginal and urinary tract health.

 - High-fibre diet: Fibre provides a food source for the natural probiotics in your gut.
-It supports a healthy microflora, leading to a healthy microflora of the urinary tract.
-Learn more in 'What are probiotics'.
+It supports a healthy microflora and in turn a healthy microflora of the urinary tract.
+Learn more in 'Why fibre in your diet is essential'.

-- Low-sugar diet: Sugar is bad news for UTIs.
-It decreases the immune function and encourages the growth of UTI-causing bacteria.
+- Low-sugar diet: Sugar and sweeteners are bad news for UTIs.
+They decreases the immune function and encourages the growth of UTI-causing bacteria.
 You may also enjoy reading 'Is sugar that bad for you?'.

 You may also enjoy reading: